Engineering blog

 If you’re looking to build a commercial or civic structure that is clean and minimalist, then the international style architecture is for you.

-The most iconic buildings of the 20th century made up of massive, sleek glass and steel structures, are typically inspired by this architectural style.
+The most iconic buildings of the 20th century, which consisted of massive, sleek glass and steel structures, are typically inspired by this architectural style.
 Its modern designs and styles portray a more formal and revitalized skyscraper construction in crowded metro cities.

-With this article, you’ll better understand what this style entails and how to construct it properly with accurate interior and exterior rendering.
+This article will help you better understand this style and how to construct it properly with accurate interior and exterior rendering.

 Let’s get started.